 - First step: CHOOSE THE COORDINATES, and CHECK: - Are the coordinates complete?
 Do they completely describe the system?
 If you know the coordinates do you know the configuration of your system? - Are the coordinates independent?
-Do the any values of the coordinates chosen independently describe possible configuration of the system? - We chose our standard y vertical coordinate, to describe the position of the body. - The kinetic energy is $K = \frac{m\dot{y}^2}{2}$. - The potential energy is $U = mgy$. - The Lagrangian is
+Do the any values of the coordinates chosen independently describe possible configuration of the system? - We chose our standard y vertical up coordinate, to describe the position of the body.
+As the motion in 1D this coordinates provides the complete description.
+As it is only one coordinate it is independent. - The kinetic energy is $K = \frac{m\dot{y}^2}{2}$. - The potential energy is $U = mgy$. - The Lagrangian is